Clinicians and Therapists

 For appointments with Kim Bennett, please call 304.650.6073.

-Mary Pat Corrigan, CMT, RMT – Mary Pat Corrigan is certified in canine, equine, and human massage therapy, and is a Reiki master teacher.
-She has been a massage therapist and Reiki practitioner for dogs, horses, cats, pet steer, llamas, rabbits and birds.
-And people, too!
-In her 40 years of working with and caring for animals, she has worked in boarding facilities; managed top show stables in Puerto Rico and New York; rehabilitated feral cats, aggressive dogs, and abused and neglected horses; worked as a vet assistant; trained dogs in sports; and was privileged to live with two award-winning therapy dogs.
-In 2007, she opened her business, Higher Ground Bodyworks.
-In 2014, she was editor and contributor to a book — Troubleshooting Your Dog: The Ultimate Canine Fitness Evaluation Guide — by Jean-Pierre Hourdebaigt, one of the first and foremost authorities in animal massage.
-Corrigan is the creator of Earth Reiki, which uses Reiki and other energy techniques to reconnect with the earth.
-A member of the International Association of Animal Massage & Bodywork, Corrigan has been interviewed by several media organizations, including an appearance on the CBS Sunday Morning Show massaging her client and winner of the 2011 Westminster Kennel Club Dog Show, the Scottish Deerhound, GCH Foxcliffe Hickory Wind.
+Mary Pat Corrigan, CMT, RMT – Mary Pat is certified in canine, equine, and human massage therapy, and is a Reiki master teacher.
+She has been a massage therapist and Reiki practitioner for dogs, horses, cats, pet steer, llamas, rabbits and birds, and people.
+In her 40+ years of working with and caring for animals, she has managed top show stables; rehabilitated feral cats, aggressive dogs, and abused horses; worked as a vet assistant; trained dogs in sports; and was privileged to live with two award-winning therapy dogs.
+In 2014, she was editor and contributor to Troubleshooting Your Dog: The Ultimate Canine Fitness Evaluation Guide, by Jean-Pierre Hourdebaigt, one of the first and foremost authorities in animal massage.
+A member of the International Association of Animal Massage & Bodywork and the Association of Bodywork & Massage Professionals, Mary Pat has been interviewed by several media organizations, including an appearance on the CBS Sunday Morning Show massaging Scottish Deerhound, GCH Foxcliffe Hickory Wind, winner of the 2011 Westminster Kennel Club Dog Show.
+Her business Blue Moon Wellness (2007) offers massage & energy work, seminars & talks.

 Dog Tranquility, LLC / Colleen Dermott –